 Jillian takes pride in the strong and positive relationships she develops with her clients.
-Her clients know that exemplary service is her top priority because she is genuinely interested in how they are doing, how their company is doing and how she might be able to add value to their organization.
+Her clients know that exemplary service is her top priority because she is genuinely interested in how they are doing, how their companies are growing and how she might add value to their organizations.

 Prior to becoming a CPA in the state of Texas in 2006, Jillian earned a B.S. in business administration and an M.S. in accountancy from Baylor University.
 She began her accounting career at Deloitte in Houston and was responsible for auditing financial data as part of an IPO for one of the firm’s major clients, Duncan Energy Partners.

 In 2008, Jillian moved to Austin and joined Holtzman Partners as a senior.
-She leads various internal employee initiatives at Holtzman Partners, such as the Women’s Initiative, Knowledge Coach Committee, Training Committee and Wellness Committee.
-She is a member of the AICPA, American Woman’s Society of CPAs and Habitat Young Professionals; serves on the board of BookSpring; and is the treasurer for an organization at her church.
+She leads various internal employee initiatives at the firm, including the Women’s Initiative, Training Committee and Wellness Committee, and is actively involved in recruiting.
+Jillian is a member of the AICPA, American Woman’s Society of CPAs and Habitat Young Professionals; serves as a board member and chair of the finance committee for BookSpring; and is the treasurer for her daughter’s Girl Scout troop.

-What is your favorite thing to do in Austin?
+What are your favorite things to do in Austin?

 What are you passionate about personally?
 What do you really enjoy?

-I love to cook for my family and guests.
-I collect recipes and hardly ever make the same thing twice.
-Also, health and fitness is a huge part of my life.
+I’m a foodie and I love to exercise.
+I collect recipes and have always been creative in the kitchen.
+I could cook dinner every night for a year and not make the same thing twice.
+Health and fitness is a huge part of my family life.
+I’m at the gym or on a run at 5:30 am during the week, and we go on family runs or bike rides to Starbucks on the weekends.
 My husband and I make a conscious effort to talk about healthy habits with our two kids and set a positive example.
-I am also passionate about working mom issues.